indigotech/taq-github-bot/src/data/local/github/tracks-node/track-3/steps/step-2.md

 ## Connecting with the database

 Do we have libraries to access our database?
 Of course we do.
 We use ORMs to make our work easier by writing Typescript to perform queries to the database.
 We'd like you to use the same ORM that is used on the project you're going to work, , so if you don't know yet which ORM you should use, please ask your tutors.
 Some time ago, our main ORM was [TypeORM](https://typeorm.io/).
 Now we are more focused on [Prisma](https://www.prisma.io/), but we always keep an eye on the trends so it can even be a third one.
+Check with tour mentor which one you should use.

 1. Take some time to learn how the ORM works.
 It's super cool, but it's also a lot of abstraction.
 1. Follow their docs to add it to your project (remember that we're using postgres).